backtrace-labs/umash/README.md

 and that calling `umash_full` with `which = 0` or `which = 1` gets us
 the two halves of the `umash_fprint` fingerprint.

-Please note that UMASH is still not fully finalised; while the source code should be deterministic for a given revision, different revisions may compute different values for the exact same inputs.

 Hacking on UMASH
 ----------------